Rasmus-M/fork/readme.txt

 * Tursi's lz4 decompression routine was used to create the FinalGROM 99 image.

+* The TI BASIC loader was created using Senior_falson's SNSLOADER.

 * The source code is available from GitHub (https://github.com/Rasmus-M/fork).